jjvanzon/JJs-Reference-Architecture/code-style.md

 It is appreciated when a file stream is opened specifying all three aspects `FileMode`, `FileAccess` and `FileShare` explicitly with the most logical and most limiting values appropriate for the particular situation.

 Reason:
-Otherwise these aspects may have surprizing defaults.
+Otherwise these aspects may have surprising defaults.

 ### Ordered If Range

-When evaluating a range in an `if`, it may be a good idea to mention the limits of the range and mention the start of the range first and the end of the range second.
+When evaluating a range in an `if`, it may be a good idea to mention the *limits* of the range and mention the *start* of the range 1st and the *end* of the range second.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td markdown="1">